cndreisbach/dreisbach.us/content/now.md

 ### Books I've read this year

+* *Sinners in the Hands of a Loving God*, Brian Zahnd
 * *Unbelievable*, Katy Tur
 * *The Third Reconstruction*, Rev. Dr. William Barber II with Jonathan Wilson-Hartgrove
 * *The Underground Railroad*, Colson Whitehead